 What to look for when choosing the right Liposuction Surgeon?

 When choosing a liposculpture surgeon, ensure they are appropriately trained.
-Dr Daniel Lanzer MB BS (Hons) FACD is a Dermatological surgeon who has participated in many of the advancements in cosmetic surgery in Australia and the world, especially those related to liposculpture.
+Dr Daniel Lanzer MB BS (Hons) FACD is a Dermatologist who performs cosmetic dermatological surgery who has participated in many of the advancements in cosmetic surgery in Australia and the world, especially those related to liposculpture.
 He has also organised many conferences helping to advance the surgical skills of other surgeons.

 Dr Lanzer has performed over 20,000 liposculpture procedures alone.
-He is a recognised national and international surgeon, but also a leading Dermatological surgeon in liposuction and liposculpture.
+He is a recognised national and international surgeon, but also a leading Dermatologist who performs cosmetic dermatological surgery in liposuction and liposculpture.
 He still writes columns in women’s magazines and appeared over 100 times on television and in various media publications.

 Can people have Liposculpture from interstate?

 Yes, we perform procedures in patients who travel from interstate for liposculpture.
 We offer a private taxi service and after the Liposculpture procedure we can transport patients to an aftercare centre.
 Since the introduction of cheaper flight tickets and the internet as a communication medium, Dr Lanzer can initially consult you over email, phone, and skype.
 He can access a pre or post photograph and access what could be achieved.

 Often patients have other procedures at the same time as the Liposculpture.
 This may include face laser resurfacing, laser for wrinkles, lifting of facial skin, and laser eyelid surgery.